softpython2884/OpenMark-Blog/README.md

 ## ☁️ Deployment

-This Next.js application is configured for easy deployment on platforms that support Node.js, such as Vercel, Netlify, or Firebase App Hosting.
+This Next.js application is configured for easy deployment on platforms that support Node.js.

 ### Key Considerations:

 1.  **Environment Variables**: Ensure you set the `JWT_SECRET` and `GEMINI_API_KEY` environment variables in your hosting provider's dashboard.
 2.  **Database**: This project uses SQLite for local development.
-For production, you will need to switch to a managed database service like Vercel Postgres, Supabase, or Firebase Firestore and update the database connection logic in `src/lib/db.ts` and `src/lib/data.ts`.
 3.  **Build Command**: The standard build command is `npm run build`.
 4.  **Start Command**: The start command is `npm start`.
-5.  **Firebase App Hosting**: An `apphosting.yaml` file is included, configured for deployment on Firebase App Hosting.

 ---

-Built with ❤️ in Firebase Studio.